 On June 9, 2008, we completed the acquisition of all the outstanding ordinary capital stock of Zetex, a company incorporated under the laws of England and Wales.
 The Zetex shareholders received 85.45 pence in cash per Zetex ordinary share, valuing the fully diluted share capital of Zetex at approximately U.S.\$176.3 million (based on a USD:GBP exchange rate of 1.9778), excluding acquisition costs, fees and expenses.
 In addition, in order to finance the acquisition, we entered into a loan agreement for \$165 million that was later replaced with a "no net cost" loan.
 See "Debt instruments" below for additional information about the "no net cost" loan.
 Zetex designs and manufactures a broad range of standard and application focused linear integrated circuits and discrete semiconductor products using a wide variety of wafer processing technologies.
 Through the acquisition of Zetex, we acquired a wafer fabrication plant in the U.K. and a package development, assembly and test facility in Germany.
 In addition, we acquired sales offices in Munich and New York and is supported by a global network of distributors and manufacturer's representatives.
-See Note 3 of "Notes to Consolidated Financial Statements" and "Risk Factors - Part of our growth strategy involves identifying and acquiring companies with complementary product lines or customers.
-We may be unable to identify suitable acquisition candidates or consummate desired acquisitions and, if we do make any acquisitions, we may be unable to successfully integrate any acquired companies with our operations, which could adversely affect our business, results of operations and financial condition" in Part I, Item 1A of this Annual Report for additional information.
+See Note 3 of "Notes to Consolidated Financial Statements" and "Risk Factors - Part of our growth strategy involves identifying and acquisitions and, if we do make any acquisitions, we may be unable to successfully integrate any acquired companies with our operations, which could adversely affect our business, results of operations and financial condition" in Part I, Item 1A of this Annual Report for additional information.